slackhq/circuit/docs/shared-elements.md

   }
 ```

 Shared elements also need an `AnimatedVisibilityScope` in order to animate the shared Composable.
-Without having to explicitly pass the `AnimatedVisibilityScope` to the Composable, `SharedElementTransitionScope` has methods to access a `AnimatedVisibilityScope` via an [AnimatedScope](#animatedScope) key.
-This can be done with [`requireAnimatedScope`]() to require the  `AnimatedVisibilityScope` or with [`getAnimatedScope`]() for an optional animation.
+Without having to explicitly pass the `AnimatedVisibilityScope` to the Composable, `SharedElementTransitionScope` has methods to access a `AnimatedVisibilityScope` via an [AnimatedScope](#animatedscope) key.
+This can be done with [`requireAnimatedScope`](https://slackhq.github.io/circuit/api/0.x/circuit-shared-elements/com.slack.circuit.sharedelements/-shared-element-transition-scope/index.html#-994011672%2FFunctions%2F1321375323) to require the  `AnimatedVisibilityScope` or with [`getAnimatedScope`](https://slackhq.github.io/circuit/api/0.x/circuit-shared-elements/com.slack.circuit.sharedelements/-shared-element-transition-scope/index.html#-1088686569%2FFunctions%2F1321375323) for an optional `AnimatedVisibilityScope`.

 ```kotlin
 Box(